 The joys of country life!

-We’ve been here 10 years now and when we first started out on our house hunting journey in 2007, we were still in the days of dial up.
-Laugh upon laugh, while friends of ours in other locations regularly enjoy speeds of 50+, we’re lucky to get to 1.2. #almostbetteroffwithdialup.
+We’ve been here over 10 years and when we first started out on our house hunting journey in 2007, we were still in the days of dial up.
+Nowadays while friends of ours in other locations regularly enjoy speeds of 50+, we’re still lucky to get to 1.2. #almostbetteroffwithdialup.

 However, apparently faster broadband is on its way and soon even people in remote rural areas like ourselves will be able to bask in the fabulousness of high speed connections.
 Well, I say “soon” but that really depends on what your definition of “soon” actually is.